Super Soakers are my go-to method to kill wasps naturally.

 You could use a regular garden sprayer if you are without a Super Soaker (why are you without a Super Soaker?!).

-Garry likes to use the garden sprayer (not the kind for spraying weeds) when the wasps are in harder to reach places, like our vines.
+Garry likes to use the garden sprayer (not the kind for spraying weeds) when the wasps are in harder to reach or see places, like our vines.

 Start the spraying from the top, let the soapy water mixture flow downward and soon you see EXACTLY where the nest is as the retreat.